Baranin67/leave-manager/README.md

-# vacation-manager
+# Leave manager
-A simple app for an easy vacation management among employers and employees.
+A simple app for an easy leave management among employers and employees.